Bad Solenoid In Your Golf Cart? Here’s How To Test And Fix It

 Where To Find The Solenoids In A Golf Cart

-In all golf carts, new and old, the solenoids can be found under the seat or in the engine well and are easily identifiable by the wires that lead to them.
-Banks of heavy duty solenoids, as in the previous illustration, are mounted on the side or back panel near the electric motor.
+You can find the solenoids in all golf carts, whether they are new or old.
+They are located under the seat or in the engine well.
+You can identify them by the wires that lead to them.
+The heavy duty solenoids, which are like the ones shown before, are mounted near the electric motor.
+They can be found on the side or back panel.
 On gas motors, they will be attached to the large starter/alternator bolted to the engine.

 Troubleshooting A Golf Cart Solenoid